dzavalishin/mqtt_udp/dox/source/index.rst

 ^^^^^^^^

 Send a copy of all the items state to MQTT/UDP and use it to bring data to hardware and software displays.
-For example, this project includes an example program (see ``tools/tray``) to display some MQTT/UDP items via an icon in a desktop tray.
+For example, this project includes an example program (``tools/tray`` directory, see figure :ref:`MacTrayMouseOver` ) to display some MQTT/UDP items via an icon in a desktop tray.
 Being a Java program it should work in Windows, MacOS and Unix.

 .. rem TODO screenshot

+.. index:: single: OpenHAB

 Sensors and integrations
 ^^^^^^^^^^^^^^^^^^^^^^^^